VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Experiments and Analysis

-\textbf{Scalability to larger VLMs.} To illustrate effectiveness with larger LLMs, we evaluate our approach on the LLaVA-1.6-13b model.
-The results of our method \model, presented in Table~\ref{tab:larger_models}, not only surpass two competitive baselines but also exhibit improvement over results obtained with smaller VLMs.
-For instance, \model achieves an AUROC of 95.27\% for meta-instruction detection with the 13b model, compared to 92.87\% for the 7b model, representing an improvement of 2.4\%.
+\textbf{Scalability to larger VLMs.} To demonstrate the effectiveness on larger VLMs, we evaluate our approach on the Qwen2.5-VL-72B-Instruct model.
+As reported in Table~\ref{tab:larger_models}, \model consistently outperforms two competitive baselines across all evaluation settings, and also shows clear gains over the results obtained with smaller backbones.
+For instance, on \textsc{VLGuard \& MSSBench}, \model achieves an AUROC of 97.48\% with Qwen2.5-VL-72B-Instruct, compared to 91.95\% with the 7B model, yielding an improvement of 5.53\%.
+The results show that \model remains robust when scaled to larger backbones.